Policy priority: charities to partner with non-charities

 Why it matters

-Current legislation prevents charities from providing funds to non-charities unless they enter into an agreement whereby they exercise “direction and control” over the activities of their non-charity partner.
-This requirement significantly hinders equitable partnerships between charities and non-charities.
-Partnerships are key to ensuring that charities are able to respond to complex and ever-changing issues, and to ensuring that communities served by charities are placed on equal footing and are able to co-create solutions.
+In December 2023, the Canada Revenue Agency released its finalized guidance document, which advises registered charities on how to grant to non-charities.
+Previously legislation prevented charities from providing funds to non-charities unless they entered into an agreement whereby they exercised “direction and control” over the activities of their non-charity partner.
+This requirement significantly hindered equitable partnerships between charities and non-charities.
+Enabling equitable partnerships will ensure that charities are able to respond to complex and ever-changing issues and that communities served by charities are placed on equal footing to co-create solutions.

 Did you know?